alainfurter/rtc-mernproject5/README.md

     "brand" : "Band Name",
     "model" : "Model Name",
     "color" : "Color of the car",
-    "year"  : "Year or production",
+    "year"  : "Year or production"
 }

 4. Update a particular car identified by its id: